Music

 Due to AI and big corporations and stuff, I've been trying to buy CDs secondhand rather than rely on phone music apps (spotify).
 They're usually a lot cheaper ($1!!) and you might find things that you wouldn't normally listen to otherwise.
 It's been a nice way for me to find orchestral pieces and such that I'd never heard before getting the CD.
 I wish I had a record player as well, but those tend to cost more and I don't feel like spending money on that when my family and I already have manyy CDs.
 Some of these CDs I did, in fact, steal from my parents but it's ok.

-What I have been listening to as of late
+What I have been listening to as of late within my collection (2026)

 Life in music